-The Chancellor has confirmed that that the self-employed income support scheme (SEISS) is to be extended with 2 grants being available to cover the following periods the first period will cover November 2020 until the end of January 2021 and then for the period February 2021 to April 2021.
+The Chancellor has confirmed that that the self-employed income support scheme (SEISS) is to be extended with 2 grants being available to cover the following periods the first period will cover November 2020 until the end of January 2021 and the second will cover the period February 2021 to April 2021.
 We are sure this is welcome news as grants will be available to those who have been adversely impacted by Covid 19 until that date.

 The criteria for qualification has not changed which may mean that some will continue to miss out.
 This will include most of those whose self-employment commenced post 6 April 2019 and owner managed business owners who derive the majority of their income from dividends.

 You do not need to have claimed for the original 2 grants to qualify for the Grant Extension, but you will have had to have qualified for them.

 To make a claim for this third grant your business must have had a new or continuing impact from coronavirus between 1 November 2020 and 29 January 2021, which you reasonably believe will cause a significant reduction in your profits.

 You will have to declare that you intend to continue to trade and either:

 - are currently actively trading but are impacted by reduced demand due to coronavirus

 - were previously trading but are temporarily unable to do so due to coronavirus